wyliebreck/videos/presence/slides.md

 # Teacher presence<br>in UNSW Online courses

 {{Hi.
 Thanks for coming, to our session about teacher presence in UNSW Online courses.}}
-{{We'll be sharing what we've learned about teacher presence over the past three years, since we launched our first fully-online programs.}}
+{{We'll be sharing what we've learned about teacher presence, since we launched our first fully-online programs in 2019.}}

 ---